themagiulio/bandcamp-desktop/README.md

 - Simple as the website
 - Header menu
 - Mini Player
+- Directly download Music from Bandcamp

 ## Mini Player
 Keep listening to the music while you explore the website!
 That's the killer feature of this web application.

 It's very simple to use: just go to the album (or song, ep...) and click File > Mini Player (or press Ctrl + Space `v2.0.0` only).

+## Directly download Music from Bandcamp
+From `v2.0.0` Bandcamp Desktop is able to directly download music from Bandcamp.
+Your albums and songs will be automatically unzipped and stored in the `bandcamp-desktop` folder which is located in your default `download` folder.

 ## Build Instructions
 For `v2.0.0` and later: